 Does it mean that we all have to drop everything and retrain as data scientists?
 Not exactly.
-In fact, as technical integration deepens and the need for technical skills increase, so too does the need for skills that can’t be replicated by machines or algorithms, like active learning, leadership and social influence, creativity, ideation and originality.
+In fact, as technical integration deepens and the need for technical skills increases, so too does the need for skills that can’t be replicated by machines or algorithms, like active learning, leadership and social influence, creativity, ideation, and originality.

 But what’s really interesting is that the technology itself is actually enhancing the skills and agility of the workforce.

-At Galvia we are developing a machine learning tool that will serve as a virtual co-pilot to project managers in large enterprises.
-Enterprises collectively experience billions of dollars in revenue loss each year due to project failure, missed timelines and cost overruns.
-Our software will safeguard enterprise against risk so teams are empowered to focus more on what’s important – value creation and more satisfied customers.
-As a virtual co-pilot we will be on hand to alert, prompt and focus attention where and when it is needed.
+At Galvia we are developing a machine learning tool that will serve as a virtual co-pilot to project managers to enable them to make data-driven decisions.
+Enterprises collectively experience billions of dollars in revenue loss each year due to project failure, missed timelines, and cost overruns.
+Our software will safeguard the enterprise against risk so teams are empowered to focus more on what’s important – value creation and more satisfied customers.
+As virtual co-pilot, we will be on hand to alert, prompt, and focus attention where and when it is needed.

-Effectively our product has a suite of machine learning algorithms that learns from past projects data.
-Project Managers don’t require the expertise of an experienced data scientist of a software engineer to gain insights.
-Furthermore every project manager has access to automated insights via dashboards, reports and views in enterprise applications.
-This is what we term as “technology democratisation”.
+Effectively our product has a suite of machine-learning algorithms that learn from past project data.
+Project Managers don’t require the expertise of an experienced data scientist or a software engineer to gain insights.
+Furthermore, every project manager has access to automated insights via dashboards, reports, and views in enterprise applications.
+This is what we term “technology democratisation”.

-This level of transparency and access to data, analytics and insights all help project managers to be more effective decision makers, hone in their people skills and ultimately drive better business outcomes.
-Soon business can move from descriptive analytics, “what happened?”, to predictive and prescriptive analytics, “what’s next?”, and “what should we do next?”.
+This level of transparency and access to data, analytics, and insights all help project managers to be more effective decision-makers, hone their people skills, and ultimately drive better business outcomes.
+Soon businesses can move from descriptive analytics, “What happened?”, to predictive and prescriptive analytics, “What’s next?”, and “What should we do next?”.